1twalters01/Obsidian/Computer Science/Languages/Rust/1. Rust Core/Part 1 - The Rust Programming Language/6) Enums and Pattern Matching/1) Defining an Enum.md

 When we have a value of a type like `i8` in Rust, the compiler will ensure that we always have a valid value so we can proceed confidently without having to check for null before using that value.
 Only with `Option<i8>` (or what value we're working with) do we have to worry about possibly not having a value.
 The compiler will make sure we handle that case before using the value.

-We need to convert an `Option<T>` to a `T` before we can perform `T` operations with it.
-This generally catches bugs where we assume something isn't null when it actually is.

-In order to have a value that can possibly be null, you must explicitly opt in by making the type of that value `Option<T>`.
-Then, when you use that value, you are required to explicitly handle the case when the value is null.

 Everywhere that a value has a type that isn’t an `Option<T>`, you _can_ safely assume that the value isn’t null.
 This was a deliberate design decision for Rust to limit null’s pervasiveness and increase the safety of Rust code.

-Becoming familiar with the methods on `Option<T>`[its documentation](https://doc.rust-lang.org/std/option/enum.Option.html) will be extremely useful in your journey with Rust.
+Becoming familiar with the methods on `Option<T>`[its documentation](https://doc.rust-lang.org/std/option/enum.Option.html) will be extremely useful.

 In general, in order to use an `Option<T>` value, you want to have code that will handle each variant.
 You want some code that will run only when you have a `Some(T)` value, and this code is allowed to use the inner `T`.
 You want some other code to run only if you have a `None` value, and that code doesn’t have a `T` value available.

 The `match` expression is a control flow construct that does just this when used with enums: it will run different code depending on which variant of the enum it has, and that code can use the data inside the matching value.